magento/architecture/design-documents/graph-ql/coverage/add-items-to-cart-single-mutation.md

 - Bundle dynamic, grouped and configurable product are just templates which help merchant to select a set of simple products.
 - Product may have selected options and entered options (buyer input).
 - Options are sets of predefined values that a buyer can add to cart/wishlist in addition to a product.
-- The difference between wishlist and cart payloads is that all fields in wishlist are optional.
+- The difference between wish list and cart payloads is that all fields in wishlist are optional.

 ### Examples